Lung Cancer: Surgery

 Types of surgery for lung cancer

 Wedge resection or segmentectomy.
-With a wedge resection, your surgeon takes out only the tumor itself and a small portion of lung around it, not the entire lobe.
-With a segmentectomy, the surgeon takes out a slightly larger section of the lung.
-These types of surgery are typically done in people who cannot tolerate more extensive surgery such as a lobectomy.
+With a wedge resection, your surgeon takes out only the tumor itself and a small part of lung around it, not the entire lobe.
+With a segmentectomy, the surgeon takes out a slightly larger part of the lung.
+These types of surgery are typically done in people who can't tolerate more extensive surgery such as a lobectomy.
 For instance, if you have emphysema, your lungs won’t expand well after a lobectomy.
 The chances of the lung cancer coming back are higher with these types of surgery than with a lobectomy.

 Pneumonectomy.
 During this surgery, the entire lung that is affected is removed.
-Surgeons only do a pneumonectomy if the tumor cannot be completely removed with a lobectomy.
+Surgeons only do a pneumonectomy if the tumor can't be completely removed with a lobectomy.

 Sleeve resection.
 This surgery is sometimes used if the cancer is in a large airway (bronchus) near where it enters the lung.
 The section of the bronchus containing the cancer is removed.
 The lung is reattached to the remaining bronchus.
 This allows the surgeon to avoid having to remove the whole lung.